- Assistant Professor

 - 334 Music Building

-Annie received her MM in Piano Performance from the University of Michigan and her BM in Piano Performance with a minor in Public Health from New York University.
-She received her DMA in Piano Performance and Pedagogy from the University of Michigan in 2019.
-Her teachers include Logan Skelton, José Ramón Mendez, Miyoko Lotto, Anne-Marie McDermott, and Faye Bonner.
-She is currently the Assistant Professor of Piano and Piano Pedagogy at University of North Carolina at Greensboro. (anniejeng.com)
+Annie received her DMA in Piano Performance and Pedagogy from the University of Michigan, where she also received her MM.
+She earned her BM in Piano Performance with a minor in Public Health from New York University.
+Her primary teachers have included Logan Skelton, José Ramón Mendez, Miyoko Lotto, Anne-Marie McDermott, and Faye Bonner.
+She is currently Assistant Professor of Piano and Piano Pedagogy at the University of North Carolina at Greensboro.
+(Let’s connect online: www.anniejeng.com)